 What is the difference between RectiCare Anorectal Cream and RectiCare Advanced Hemorrhoidal Cream?

 RectiCare Anorectal Cream contains 5% lidocaine, a local anesthetic that provides fast relief from pain, itching and burning from a number of anorectal disorders.
 This is the highest lidocaine strength available over the counter.
-The cream includes 10 non-latex finger cots for hygienic application.

 Why do I get hemorrhoids?

 Hemorrhoids are enlarged blood vessels around the anus, which can be internal or external.
 They are typically caused by constipation, diarrhea or straining while going to the bathroom.
 The condition can also occur because of increased

 vein pressure or hormone changes during pregnancy.
 It can also be a heredity condition.